hellotem/enmeitu.github.io/resource/linux.md

  - c) Run the algorithm and the execution will stop at the break point.
 You can check variable value using print and other techniques;
  - d) Input n for one step execution; c for continue running; q to terminate debug process
  - e) To quit vim and return to the command input terminal, Press "Esc" and type ":q", then pressing "Enter"

+**Finally, you are welcome to contact me if you have any question.